jiripech/Arduino-GateKeeper/Gatekeeper/README.md

-# Arduino-GateKeeper
+# Arduino GateKeeper project.
-Just the Arduino files.

-Servos are turned agains each other, so they have a slightly different turn angles.
+Servos are turned against each other, so they have a slightly different turn angles.
 Also both servos are detached after they are used to avoid any unnecessary energy consumption.

 Servos are wired to Arduino GND (black), 5V (red) and pins 7 (servo 1 yellow)